Huawei123r/my_first_monad_project/README.md

 # My First Monad Project Portfolio

-Welcome to my Monad Project Portfolio!
-This repository showcases a collection of decentralized applications and smart contracts deployed or attempted to be deployed on the Monad Testnet.
+Welcome to the Monad Project Portfolio!
+This repository showcases a collection of decentralized applications and smart contracts deployed on the Monad Testnet.
 Each project demonstrates different aspects of Web3 development, from core token standards to DeFi primitives and security patterns.

 ## Projects Overview